FusionCharts Free is now open-source under the GPL and MIT license.

 Possible Customization: Bigger anchors

 - Slanted labels: Yes, some names can be pretty long.
 So how about being able to add support for slanted labels rather than just the horizontal and vertical labels that are supported now?

 - Add new attributes: You could add new attributes, like for displaying the company name right at the top of every chart.
 Or add fade-in or bounce effects to the chart animation, and then provide an option to choose from one of the numerous animation styles.

 What is the first thing you would like to modify in FusionCharts Free?
 Will you look at building a new chart or just enhancing the existing ones?
 What does FusionCharts Free going open-source mean to you?
 Do let us know.
 It matters.

-Oh, and just in case you still haven’t got your hands on FusionCharts Free, do it now.
+Oh, and just in case you still haven’t got your hands on FusionCharts Free, you can do it now.